 Watch Talking Heads make their CBGB debut in this rare footage from 1975

-We’re diving back into the vault to pull out a genuine piece of musical history.
-The artist in question is Talking Heads, complete with the swashbuckling artistry of David Byrne, and the moment in time is December 6th 1975, as the band take to the grimy yet famous CBGB stage.
+We’re diving back into the vault to pull out a genuine piece of musical history, a look back at the kind of night that everyone claims to have been at.
+The artist in question is Talking Heads, complete with the swashbuckling artistry of David Byrne, and the moment in time is December 6th 1975 as the band take to the grimy and not yet iconic CBGB stage.

-Looking back at a band’s contribution to music and the dizzy heights they hit, as we often do here at Far Out, can sometimes remove the artist’s struggle to reach those career peaks.
-It can be easy to see The Rolling Stones, for example, as the stadium-sell-out-outfit they are now, not the working men’s club scrubbers they were.
+Looking back at a band’s contribution to music and the dizzy heights they hit, as we often do here at Far Out, can sometimes remove the artist’s struggle to reach those career peaks and highs, those notable performances or seminal album releases.
+It can be easy to see The Rolling Stones, for example, as the stadium-sell-out-outfit they are now, not the working men’s club scrubbers they were for a time.
 The same can be said for David Byrne’s Talking Heads.

-The band started in 1974 when Chris Frantz and David Byrne left their previous band The Artistics.
-Frantz’s girlfriend, Tina Weymouth, would often help as the band went from gig to gig, playing roadie to Frantz’s ambitions.
-When the Artistics eventually disbanded Frantz convinced Weymouth to learn bass guitar so she could join him on his journey.
-The group allegedly decide on the name Talking Heads when flicking through the TV Guide and seeing the phrase which jumped out at them.
+The band had started in 1974 when Chris Frantz and David Byrne left their previous art-rock incarnation The Artistics.
+Frantz’s girlfriend, Tina Weymouth, would often help as the band went from gig to gig, playing roadie to Frantz’s ambitions of musical stardom.

-The trio, Jerry Harrison wouldn’t join until 1976, went about the New York scene, in the midst of the fiery beginnings of punk, and delivered a sound unlike any other.
-Inspired by the work of Jonathan Richman and the Modern Lovers, Talking Heads were capable of writing music that was at once heavily artistic and subversive while maintaining a keen pop sensibility that would cut through the sweetness with an acidic glee.
+The trio—Jerry Harrison wouldn’t join and, in many ways, complete the band until 1976—went about the New York scene, in the midst of the fiery beginnings of punk, and delivered a sound unlike any other artist around.
+Inspired by the work of Jonathan Richman and the Modern Lovers, Talking Heads were capable of writing music that was at once heavily artistic and subversive while maintaining a keen pop sensibility that would cut through the acidic artistry.

-Although the band wouldn’t really hit their stride until a few years later, in 1975, as they took to the stage at the infamous CBGB in support of punk upstarts the Ramones, there was a sense that this band were something unique, something different, something worth paying attention to.
-Their first few albums would remain as fan favourites but it wasn’t until they signed with Sire Records and released Remain in Lightin 1980 that they shot to stadium-sized stardom.
+Although the band wouldn’t really hit their stride until a few years later in the decade, in 1975, as they took to the stage at the infamous CBGB in support of punk upstarts the Ramones, there was a sense that this band were something unique, at the very least, Talking Heads had something different, something worth paying attention to.
+Their first few albums would remain as fan favourites but it wasn’t until they signed with Sire Records and released Remain in Light in 1980 that they shot to stadium-sized stardom.

-In the footage below, one can sense this notion of immersion, of impressive domination of a hostile crowd, a band beginning to build.
-Byrne may not have yet finessed his jerking and jabbering performance style, but the band were laying the foundations for a skyscraper career.
+In the footage below, one can sense this notion of immersion, of impressive domination of a usually hostile crowd, that this band were beginning to build something.
+Byrne may not have yet finessed his iconic jerking and jabbering performance style, but the band were laying the foundations for a skyscraper career.
 In this rare footage, we see Talking Heads before they became everyone’s favourite influence.

-It’s incredible footage which begins, as any Talking Heads performance should, with the awe-inspiring flick of Weymouth’s undeniable bassline to ‘Psycho Killer’.
+It’s an incredible clip which begins, as any Talking Heads performance should, with the awe-inspiring flick of Weymouth’s undeniable bassline to ‘Psycho Killer’.
 It’s a magic moment in a majestic career.